 Another traditional application of ginger is the treatment of almost every type of nausea and vomiting.
 This includes treatment of nausea during the first month of pregnancy, treatment of seasickness and travel sickness and treatment of nausea during a chemotherapy treatment.
 These effects of ginger seem to be related to the fact that some ingredients of ginger can directly affect the vomiting centre in the brain.
 These ingredients can attach to the serotonin receptors in the brain and prevent an activation of the vomiting centre.
 However, there is an exception - ginger is not suitable for treating virus-related or bacterial conditions, that are associated with nausea (e.g. a gastrointestinal viral diseases).
 Because of the proven mucolytic effects of gingerol, Ginger has been used for treating colds and flu since ancient times.
 Scientific studies have also shown that ginger acts as a cough remedy and has a soothing effect on bronchitis-irritated airways.
 In addition to this scientific studies have shown, that ginger possesses fever-reducing and sweat-inducing effects and can relief headaches and limb pain.
 But ginger will not only help in case of colds and flu – it can generally reduce the risk of infectious diseases, because of it possesses antibacterial effects and supports the function of the immune system.

 Less well known is the fact that ginger also has pronounced analgesic effects.
 This is due to the contained gingerols, which have a chemical structure similar to the active ingredient of aspirin and inhibit the same enzymes as Aspirin.
 In addition, gingerols have anti-inflammatory effects comparable to the effects of pharmaceutical painkillers known as nonsteroidal anti-inflammatory agents.
 Ginger seems to help with a wide range of different types of pain.
-There is a study that concludes that ginger works just as well as the migratory drug sumatriptan for treating migraine attacks.
+There is a study that concludes that ginger works just as well as a drug used for treating migraine attacks.
 Other studies have shown that a chronic usage of ginger may be just as effective as pharmaceutical agents such as diclofenac for treating arthrosis-related joint pain and rheumatic pain.
 This effect of ginger can be attributed to the fact that ginger can inhibit the cyclooxygenase-2 enzyme, which is associated with osteoarthritis, rheumatism and painful inflammatory reactions.
 In contrast to prescription painkillers, ginger has the great advantage that it possesses none of the side effects associated with these drugs and neither stresses stomach nor liver.
 For women it may be of interest that ginger can help with menstrual complaints and can reduce menstrual cramps.
 It should be noted however, that ginger can increase bleeding during menstruation due to its blood-thinning effect.
 This effect, however, can also be desirable when it comes to stimulating a delayed menstruation.

 Over the last few years, a series of medical studies came to the conclusion that ginger is a very promising natural remedy for cancer treatment.
 Most of these studies were concerned with the treatment of breast cancer.
 Ginger - more specifically, certain active ingredients such as gingerols, paradoxes and shogaols - has been shown to inhibit growth and proliferation of breast cancer cells and to promote the programmed cell death of degenerated cells known as apoptosis.
-Interestingly, ginger still appears to have an effect even if classical breast cancer drugs such as tamoxifen or a chemotherapy no longer work.
+Interestingly, ginger still appears to have an effect even if classical breast cancer drugs no longer work.
 In addition to promoting the apoptosis of cancer cells, ginger inhibits certain proteins such as the proteins of the Blc-2 family, which are particularly active in cancer cells, and also acts against genes that can promote cancer growth, while simultaneously activating genes that can counteract a progression of cancer.